hmunye/cryptopals/NOTES.md

 Offers three versions differing on key length: `AES-128`, `AES-192`, and `AES-256`.
-Longer keysize correlates to more __bit security__ (describes an upper bound, e.g., brute-force attack over 2^128 operations).
+Longer keysize correlates to more __bit security__ (describes an upper bound, e.g., brute-force attack over 2^128 operations for AES-128).

-Encryption accepts a variable-length key and plaintext of 128-bit fixed-size, and produces ciphertext of 128-bit fixed-size (referred to as a __block cipher__ since plaintext is fixed-size).
-Decryption accepts the same key, ciphertext of 128-bit fixed-size, and produces plaintext of 128-bit fixed-size (deterministic process).
+Encryption accepts a key and plaintext of a 128-bit fixed-size, and produces ciphertext of a 128-bit fixed-size (referred to as a __block cipher__ since plaintext and ciphertext are fixed-sizes).
+Decryption accepts the same key and ciphertext of a 128-bit fixed-size, and recovers the plaintext of a 128-bit fixed-size (deterministic process).

 Block cipher with the corresponding key can be seen as a __permutation__: mapping all the possible plaintexts to all the possible ciphertexts under a given key.
 AES behaves like a permutation randomized by key (__pseudorandom permutation__).

-During encryption, the state of the plaintext is viewed as a 4x4 matrix of bytes.
+AES represents blocks as a 4x4 matrix of bytes (column-major).
 A __round function__ (consisting of multiple sub-functions) is used iteratively starting with the plaintext to transform the state and produce the ciphertext.
-Each iteration uses a different __round key__ which is derived from the main key (during a __key schedule__).
+Each iteration uses a different __round key__ which is derived from the secret key (__key schedule__ algorithm).

-Padding and a __mode of operation__ (defines how a block cipher is applied iteratively to encrypt larger data) are used to encrypt plaintext that is not 128-bits in length.
+Padding and __mode of operation__ (defines how a block cipher is applied iteratively to encrypt larger data) are used to encrypt plaintext that is not 128-bits in length.

-`PKCS#7` padding is a popular mechanism which specifies the value of each padding byte must be the length of the padding required.
+`PKCS#7` padding scheme is a popular mechanism which specifies the value of each padding byte must be the length of the padding required.
+If the plaintext length is a multiple of 16, a full block of padding is appended.

 Electronic Code Book (`ECB`) mode of operation is a naive scheme which divides plaintext into blocks of 16 bytes with possible padding, and processes each block